ERF Restrictions Business Grants

 Rates collected are paid into a central pool and are then redistributed by the Welsh Government to local authorities across Wales to pay for services.

 Download Your Guide to Council Tax and NDR 2019/2020 (pdf)

 If a non-domestic property is occupied, usually the occupier is liable to pay the rates.

 Where properties are unoccupied, the owner or the leaseholder is usually liable.

-Occupiers who have just moved into a non-domestic property must read the information in the Property Occupation Questionnaire (PDF) and contact the council as soon as possible to provide information about who is responsible for NDR.
+Occupiers who have just moved into a non-domestic property must read the information in the Property Occupation Questionnaire (pdf) and contact the council as soon as possible to provide information about who is responsible for business rates.

-Details of occupations and vacations may also be notified by e-mail to firstname.lastname@example.org or by letter to the address below.
+Details of occupations and vacations may also be emailed to email@example.com or sent by letter to PO Box 887, Newport NP20 9LW.